 There were three changes made to the metrics reported in this goal.
 First, we were reporting RIT scores for NWEA Reading results, and now were are reporting Lexile scores, because that aligns with how scores are reported at a national level.
 We did this in order to be more comparable with other schools using Lexile reading scores.
 Secondly, there was no calculation for the English Learner Performance Indicator, so we reported ELPAC Levels 1-4, in order to show that we are examining the data that is available for our English learners.
 We will report the ELPI when it becomes available on the CA Dashboard.
-We also added # of vacancies to our metric to the LCAP.
 This year we are using the LCAP to meet the federal requirements for the SPSA.
 An additional action was included to describe the Title 1 program and uses of those funds under this goal.